Vietnam.vn - Nền tảng quảng bá Việt Nam

 Limiting red meat, drinking alcohol in moderation, and reducing stress can help keep cholesterol levels safe during the holidays.

-Unhealthy foods, lack of exercise, and stress during the holidays can negatively impact cholesterol levels.
-Here are some tips for managing cholesterol during this time.
+Eating unhealthy foods, being sedentary, and feeling stressed during the holidays can negatively impact your cholesterol levels.
+Here are some tips for keeping your cholesterol in check during this time.

 Drink alcohol in moderation